Last Updated on March 28, 2021 by Andy Brooks

-Another significant command your dog must be taught is “stay”.
+A significant command your dog must be taught is “stay”.
 This command is extremely practical when you need to leave your dog to do household tasks or welcome guests.
 It is additionally a life saving command when you are out walking to prevent accidents like having a car run over your pet dog if you have your dog unleashed or if you have the bad luck of having the leash break.
-Training your dog to stay is absolutely a requirement for a well rounded canine.
+Learning how to train your dog to stay is absolutely a requirement for a well rounded canine.

 The stay command is when your pooch remains in the same posture without moving a step.
 She could be seated, standing, or lying down when you perform this command.
 Ensure that in tandem with training your dog to stay, you also make her responsive to a release command.
 A release command is a signal that the stay command is completed and they can move from the position.